calmm-js/documentation/introduction-to-calmm.md

 2. We *embed* observables directly into React VDOM.
 3. We store state in modifiable observable *atoms*.
 4. We use *lenses* to selectively decompose state in atoms.
+5. We use *lifted functions* to operate on observables.

 The following subsections go into the details of the above ingredients.
 However, let's briefly describe how these ingredients relate to our problem and